Pointwise decay for the Maxwell field on black hole space-times

 On $\{t= t_0 \}$ slices, we define the higher regularity norm for $k\geq 0$

 We will now distinguish between the radial and nonradial parts of the tensor, as they will have different rates of decay.
 This is where things are different from the scalar case, and this is caused by the zero modes associated to the electric and magnetic charges.
 Precisely, with an $LE^*$ type source, one can drive up the charge inside the cone, and thus eliminate any chance for local energy decay.
 One remedy for this would be to factor out the charges.
 This works well for spherically symmetric space-times, where the charges correspond exactly to radial modes, but in general this strategy seems to be unfeasible.

 However, the radial mode does seem to carry the bulk of the charge near infinity.
 This motivates our present strategy, where we weigh the radial mode differently, in a way which is consistent with the estimates we already know from \cite{StTat} to hold in spherically symmetric space-times.
+Precisely, our stronger weight for the radial components of the Maxwell tensor are strong enough in order to guarantee that the charge remains zero at infinity.
+It also allows us to obtain the radial components by integrating the source term from infinity.

 For a function $\psi$, we will denote by $\overline{\psi}$ its zero spherical harmonic.
-Define
+Motivated by the fact that in the case of the Schwarzschild metric the zero modes are $d\omega^2$ and $r^{-2} dt\wedge dr$, we define

 respectively

 We can now define the norms that we are mostly interested in